coq/coq/doc/sphinx/language/extensions/arguments-command.rst

          :token:`scope` can be either scope names or their delimiting keys.
 When multiple scopes are present, notations are interpreted in the leftmost scope containing them.
 See :ref:`binding_to_scope`.

+         .. deprecated:: 8.19
+            The :n:`% @scope` syntax is deprecated in favor of the currently equivalent :n:`%_ @scope`.
+            It will be reused in future versions with the same semantics as in terms.

          .. exn:: To rename arguments the 'rename' flag must be specified.
             :undocumented: